jeyu54217/Notes/Python/File_IO.md

 ## Write txt
 - "w" mode - Write to a file (previous contents removed)
 - "a" mode - Append to a file (previous contents not removed)
-- You can also write to files that don't yet exist (like update or create)
+- Write or create : You can also write to files that don't yet exist
 ```python
 with open("<file.txt>", "w") as file:
     file.write("test test n")